Foreigners Are Heroes

 Foreigners deserve our respect and our support because traveling and moving abroad comes with risks—therefore requiring courage—and always means leaving behind, and possibly never seeing again, people and possessions.

 Foreigners are heroes.
-Let’s be kind and welcoming to foreigners, just as we wish to be kind to our likes.
+Let’s be kind and welcoming to foreigners, just as we wish to be kind to ourselves.

 Exceptions, now, prove the rule, and then, perhaps, what the message probably boils down to is that we’re all heroes.
-That’s again what makes xenophobia so sad, and I’ve never understood it: It’s against our own humanness, and people would only need to examine their concerns, or try to be compassionate, or leave their country just once to see beyond.
+That’s again what makes xenophobia so sad, and hard to understand: It’s against our humanness, and people would only need to examine their concerns, or try to be compassionate, or leave their country just once to see beyond.

 About Me